Gear

 This set of dog muzzles includes five different sizes to cover puppy muzzles, small dog muzzles, and large dog muzzles.
 Ewinever’s muzzles are perfect for those of you with multiple dogs or with young dogs that might outgrow a muzzle.

-This set is also a practical option for groomers that groom all sizes of dogs.
+This set is also a practical option for groomers who groom all sizes of dogs.
 These muzzles stop dogs from barking or biting while trimming their hair.
 Learn more on how to groom a dog.
 This muzzle is made of lightweight, breathable nylon to prevent your dog from eating things he shouldn’t while stopping barking and biting.

 ProsCons